 15A NCAC 02D .0519 CONTROL OF NITROGEN DIOXIDE AND NITROGEN OXIDES EMISSIONS

-(a) The emissions of nitrogen dioxide shall not exceed 5.8 pounds per ton of acid produced from any sulfuric acid manufacturing plant.
+(a) The emissions of nitrogen dioxide shall not exceed 5.8 pounds per ton of acid produced from any nitric acid manufacturing plant.

 (b) The emissions of nitrogen oxides shall not exceed:

-(1) 0.8 pounds per million BTU of heat input from any oil or gas-fired boiler with a capacity of 250 million BTU per hour or more;
+(1) 0.8 pounds per million BTU of heat input from any oil or gas-fired boiler with a capacity of 250 million BTU per hour or more; or

 (2) 1.8 pounds per million BTU of heat input from any coal-fired boiler with a capacity of 250 million BTU per hour or more.

-(c) The emission limit for a boiler that burns both coal and oil or gas in combination shall be calculated by the equation E = [(Ec) (Qc) + (Eo) (Qo)] / Qt.
+(c) The emission limit for a boiler that burns both coal and oil or gas in combination shall be calculated by the equation:

+E=Ec*Qc+(Eo*Qo)Qt

 (1) E = the emission limit for combination in pounds per million BTU.